 How To Mud an Uneven Drywall Ceiling

-You will need to cover the floor completely before working in case any of the mud drops from the ceiling, but you should still follow these steps:
+You will need to cover the floor completely before working in case any of the coat of mud drops from the ceiling, but you should still follow these steps:

 - Mix the drywall mud.